sacielo/markdown-cv/index.md

 - Part of _Computational X Support_ Team
 - Member of AstroLab, application support for Astrophysics

-Application support activities introduced me to a vast user base, and to products and solutions from HPC vendors, while provided me with experience in profiling tools and code modernization efforts.
+Application support activities introduced me to a **vast base of science users**, and to products and solutions from **several HPC vendors**, while providing me with deep knowledge of **profiling tools** and **code modernization** techniques.
 The [research](https://doku.lrz.de/research-and-development-projects-10747346.html) and [high-level support](https://doku.lrz.de/high-level-support-projects-10747323.html) activivities in the _Gauss Center from Supercomputing_ often resulted in large collaborations, well-received HPC publications and conference submissions, and the provisioning of novel services to LRZ users.

 ### Researcher
 `2015-2018`
 __Institut d'Astrophisique de Paris, Paris, France__
-- Postoctoral Researcher  "BLACK Fellow"
+- Postdoctoral Researcher  "BLACK Fellow"

-I was granted large allocation on national Supercomputers and learnt to set up large (several thousands of cores) numerical models, in order to investigate the roles of Active Galactic Nuclei (AGN) on the stability of Galaxies and Galaxy Clusters.
+I was granted **large allocation on national Supercomputers** and learned to set up large (several thousands of cores) numerical models, in order to investigate the roles of _Active Galactic Nuclei_ (AGN) on the stability of Galaxies and Galaxy Clusters.

 __Max Planck Institute for Astronomy, Heidelberg, Germany__ `2011-2015`
 - _Magna cum laude_ Doctorate in Physics within the "International Max Planck Research School"

-I used a broad range of numerical simulations to help constrain the role of Active Galactic Nuclei on the star formation rates in observed galaxies.
-I also learned about the role of numerical models in the scientific method, and largely improved my parallel programming skills.
+I used a broad set of **numerical simulations** to help constrain the role of Active Galactic Nuclei on the star formation rates in observed galaxies.
+I also learned about the role of numerical models in the scientific process, and largely improved my **parallel programming** skills.

 ### Student
 __Universita' di Catania, Catania, Italy__